Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: Archival data

 K-band ($\rm 1.9-2.5\, \mu m$) IFU data were obtained with the Spectrograph for INtegral Field Observations in the Near Infrared (SINFONI) on the European Southern Observatory (ESO) Very Large Telescope (VLT) \citep{Eisenhauer2003,Bonnet2004}.
 The data were collected on December 22, 2010 and January 11, 2011, under Program 086.B-0484 (PI: Mueller Sanchez).
 Observed in natural guide star mode, the data cover a roughly $\rm 4'' \times 4''$ field of view with a spectral resolution of $R \approx 1500$.
 A standard Object-Sky-Object observation sequence was used with each integration lasting 300 seconds for a total on-source time of 60 minutes.
 Data reduction was carried out with the SINFONI Data Reduction Software.
 This data reduction pipeline included all standard routines needed for the near-infrared (NIR) spectra as well as additional routines used for construction of the data cube.
 Enhanced subtraction of the OH sky line emission was implemented as outlined by \citet{Davies2007}, and telluric correction and flux calibration was carried out using B-type stars.
 The calibration uncertainty is about $\rm 10\%$ in flux as determined from the standard deviation of aperture photometries of the individual dithered cubes before combining to create a final data cube.

 The emission line flux maps were generated using the custom IDL code LINEFIT \citep{davies2011}, which fits the emission line of interest with an unresolved line profile (a sky line) convolved with a Gaussian, as well as a linear function to the line-free continuum.
-This single component Gaussian fitting procedure is performed for each spaxel of the data cube.
-Flux and kinematic information is extracted from the Gaussian fit and, in conjunction with the spatial information of each spaxel, used to generate the line maps for [\ion{Si}{VI}]$\lambda 1.96~\mu$m, Br$\gamma$ [2.16 $\mu$m] and H$_2$ 1-0 S(1) [$2.12\,\mu$m] emission lines.
+This single-component Gaussian fitting procedure was performed for each spaxel of the data cube.
+Flux and kinematic information were extracted from the Gaussian fit and, in conjunction with the spatial information of each spaxel, used to generate the line maps for [\ion{Si}{VI}]$\lambda 1.96~\mu$m, Br$\gamma$ [2.16 $\mu$m] and H$_2$ 1-0 S(1) [$2.12\,\mu$m] emission lines.
 A more detailed analysis of the [\ion{Si}{VI}] and Br$\gamma$ lines is presented in \citet{May+18}.